Blitz3DFASM/Blitz3DFASMSDK/README.md

 # A simple Blitz3D Basic functions replacement on Assembly x86 language:

+## If Then Else

+In Assembly language, branching constructions such as If Then Endif are created using comparison commands and conditional jump commands.

+For example, the following code in Blitz3D:

+      If 5 > 2 Then
+         Print "5>2"
+      Else
+         Print "5<=2"
+      EndIf

+is equivalent to the following code in Assembly:

+         mov eax, 5
+         mov ebx, 2
+         ja after
+         InPrint "5<=2"
+         jmp end_if
+      after:
+         InPrint "5>2"
+      end_if:

 ## Null (value)

 In Assembly language, Null is simply replaced by 0.